emileber/axios-middleware/docs/api/methods.md

 ## `onRequest(config)`

-Receives the configuration objects before the request is made.
+Receives the configuration object before the request is made.
 Useful to add headers, query parameters, validate data, etc.

 !> It must return the received `config` even if no changes were made to it.
 It can also return a promise that should resolve with the config to use for the request.